 Hemp isolate is a purified extract that contains only one single cannabinoid.
 Products that contain one isolated cannabinoid will have gone through a process to remove other ingredients therefore purifying it into a concentrated form.
 The active ingredients of a specific cannabinoid are then left in a concentration of upwards of 98% - 100% purity.

-Broad spectrum usually refers to CBD products.
+Broad spectrum usually refers to CBD oil products but can apply to other cannabinoids besides broad spectrum CBD.
 This means that this hemp oil will contain various compounds found in the hemp plant to include different cannabinoids, terpenes, and flavonoids.
 Most broad-spectrum products will contain NO THC, however.

 The History of the Entourage Effect Theory